Keyboard shortcuts

 print("Got some input:", input)

-# Set non-canonical mode, so we get each key stroke directly
+# Set non-canonical mode so we get each key press directly.

 env.set_stdin(canonical=False)